 The same RDL is opened in XML Notepad, but notice that the schema is listed as 2008.
 This is the SAME report as the one in the previous example.
 It was downgraded to 2008 and it’s found within the “BIN” project directory.

 How to Downgrade the RDL’s Version

-In the TargetServerVersion drop down, select the appropriate version.
+Again, in the TargetServerVersion drop down, select the appropriate version.
 In my case it’s SQL Server 2008 (see the purple arrow).
-Once the appropriate version is selected, click on the OK button.
+Select appropriate version then, click on the OK button.
 In this example, the “BIN” project directory is named bin\Debug (green arrow).

 Wait, Why Isn’t the Solution to Never Manually Upload a RDL from VS or RB?